themizzi/themizzi.github.io.old/_posts/2019-10-12-better-than-david-changs-thai-basil-noodles.markdown

 ![Pesto Noodles](/images/pesto3.jpg){:class="recipe-header"}

 I'm a David Chang fan.
 I started making this dish after going to his momofuku noodle bar in New York City and trying his Chilled Spicy Noodles.
-After perfecting this dish and returning to the same New York City etablishment to compare, I am annointing myself the champion of thai basil peso noodles.
+After perfecting this dish and returning to the same New York City etablishment to compare, I am annointing myself the champion of thai basil pesto noodles.